IBM/SpectrumScaleTools/README.md

  SpectrumScale_NETWORK_READINESS is a tool to perform network latency and bandwidth tests.

- Both this tools are linked to ECE release.
+ Both these tools are linked to ECE release.

  NOTE: Unless stated otherwise, the tools are released according to the license file on this repository and come with no warranty.